-Right up there with saving deck chairs and show lounge seats, one of the most controversial topics of discussion among cruise passengers has always been tipping.
+Right up there with saving deck chairs and smoking on balconies, one of the most controversial topics of discussion among cruise passengers has always been tipping.
 Sometimes the cruise lines themselves foster this controversy with confusing policies that leave passengers unsure how, who and how much they should tip.
-More recently, lines that have clear policies for Americans are having trouble accommodating a more international mix of travelers, who do not share the same mentality about tipping.
+More recently, lines that have clear policies for Americans are having trouble accommodating a more international mix of travelers who do not share the same mentality about tipping.

 Now, the hot topic in tipping is the rise of international travelers, who don't have the same custom of tipping as North Americans.
 Cruise passengers from the U.K., Europe, Australia and South America are coming onboard in increasing numbers.
-Yet they have been known to remove auto-gratuities, or on lines like Royal Caribbean that still hold to cash tipping, not bother to tip at all -- it's simply not what they're used to doing.
-As crewmembers depend on passenger tipping to supplement their salaries, it's quite demoralizing for them when a ship has a high percentage of international guests who withhold gratuities.
-So, many lines are rethinking their compensation systems and tipping policies -- look for changes to come in the next few years.
+Yet they have been known to remove auto-gratuities and sometimes don't bother to tip at all -- it's simply not what they're used to doing.